 “Fear is the unpleasant emotional state consisting of psychological and psychophysiological responses to a real external threat or danger.”
 (Miller-Keane Encyclopedia and Dictionary of Medicine, Nursing, and Allied Health, Seventh Edition).
 This definition is more precise than the former.
-However, to evaluate it correctly, we need first a definition of threat, particularly the explanation of what real external threats are versus what the text leaves us presuming are not real threats.
-The term unpleasant is vague.
+However, to evaluate it correctly, we need first to define threat, particularly as to what real external threats are versus what the text leaves us presuming are not real threats.
+Second, the term unpleasant is vague.
 How can we observe psychological responses?
 We cannot.
-What we can observe are the behavioral changes, but that is not what the definition says.
-We can measure some psychophysiological responses, but I wouldn’t rely entirely and solely on them to analyze the consequence of a fearful experience.
+What we observe are behavioral changes, but that is not what the definition says.
+We can measure some psychophysiological responses, but I wouldn’t rely entirely and solely on them to analyze the consequences of a frightening experience.

 When facing a threat, and flight is not possible, the next best option is to hide and freeze (photo from Molly’ s Just You Only Better).